top of page

 Automatic Watering for Your House Plants

-• The watering rate is set by the wicks, not by the planting medium, reservoir or hydrator
+• The watering rate is determined by the wicks, not by the planting medium, reservoir or hydrator

-• Unlike other devices, the hydrator watering rate can be changed easily - without re-potting
+• Unlike other passive devices, the hydrator watering rate can be changed easily, just by adding or removing wicks - without re-potting

 • Once set up, watering your plants is simple - just refill the reservoir

-• You can use a decorative reservoir daily, and a higher capacity one when away
+• You can use a decorative reservoir daily, and change to a higher capacity one when traveling

 • Watering your plants is automatic -> less water stress on your plants from lack of attention

-• The water is spread out over a greater area by the wicks vs globes, terra cotta stakes or drippers
+• The water is distributed over a greater area by the wicks verses by globes, terra cotta stakes or drippers

 • Hydrators can be placed anywhere within the pot & still provide more uniform watering across the pot.

-• The pictures above show a higher capacity long neck glass bottle reservoir - such as oil, wine or other beverage bottle
+• The pictures above show a higher capacity long neck glass bottle reservoir - such as an oil, wine or other beverage bottle (the bottle's neck needs to fit down to the inside bottom of the Hydrator for stability)

 Other Approach Limitations of that Approach

-Watering can, etc. Must have someone to water manually; Cannot be done remotely or automatically; Prone to spills & overflows; Not usually consistent - more dependent on attendant's schedule & dependability, since watering is required frequently
+Watering can, etc. Must have someone to water manually; Cannot be done automatically; Prone to spills & overflows; Not usually consistent - dependent on attendant's schedule & dependability, since watering is required frequently for non-succulent plants

 Wicks entering the Limited watering capacity, since most saucers are shallow; Difficult to see how much water remains pot from the remains; Often leads to longer term saturation of the plant medium with water, leading to sepsis bottom (saucer) and killing the plant's roots; Watering rate cannot be controlled, except by changing wicks, which enter through the bottom of the pot - requiring re-potting